 Just because you have the rights to all of the above, doesn’t mean they’re easy fixes.
 Getting erroneous information removed from your credit report and stopping creditors and debt collectors from reporting fraudulent accounts can be time-consuming and hard to navigate.
 Recovering from identity theft is far from an easy path to walk alone.
 In fact, it can take hundreds of hours of your time.
 That’s why more and more people are signing up for LibertyID before they experience an identity theft.
 If you have a LibertyID membership, the time it takes to recover from identity theft is significantly reduced because we do the work for you.

 Members rest easy knowing that if their identity is stolen, we will fix it.
 There’s no limit to the time or money we will spend restoring your identity to pre-event status.
 A certified restoration specialist will handle all of the legwork and keep you informed with regular status updates.
-But just like with AAA, you have to be covered before there’s an incident.
-Get covered by LibertyID today.
+LibertyID provides expert, full service, fully managed identity theft restoration to individuals, couples, extended families* and businesses.
+LibertyID has a 100% success rate in resolving all forms of identity fraud on behalf of our subscribers.